 With the weather hotting up, you need to think about how to get temperatures down.
 Here’s our guide to keeping cool.

-Sometimes, it simply isn’t enough just to open all windows and rooflights and rely on natural air movement to keep temperatures comfortable in your leisure vehicle.
+Sometimes, it simply isn’t enough just to open all windows and rooflights and rely on natural air movement to keep temperatures comfortable in your caravan or motorhome.
 Weather conditions, like 2018’s summer here in the UK, can get too hot to be bearable.
 Ditto if you like to head south through the continent in peak holiday times.